-This omelette recipe has been designed to maximise satiety and nutrient density.
-It makes for a very nutrient-dense way to start the day that will set you up to manage your appetite.
+Omelettes are low calorie, filling, nutritious foods applicable for any meal!
+We designed this omelette recipe to maximise satiety and nutrient density to start the day off in a way that will set you up to manage your appetite.

 The Cronometer screengrab below shows the nutrients provided by 2000 calories of this recipe relative to the Optimal Nutrient Intakes.

 - 2 whole eggs

 - 90 g (3.35 oz) fish (e.g. mackerel, tuna or sardines), canned, drained

 - 30 g (1 oz) semi sun-dried or fresh tomatoes